-We are still finding ways to improve our program, innovate it with technology and weave it in with the 21st Century Skills Initiative that is coming down the road in education.
+We found a way to make school-wide arts integration work.
+But, we are still finding ways to improve our program, innovate it with technology, and weave it in with the 21st Century Skills Initiative that is coming down the road in education.
 In my next article, I’ll be talking about the essential components to align this program with your current curricular models so that it can be taken far beyond your school into your district or state.
 But once you get to the top of those stairs, there is nothing like a good celebration of your achievement before attempting the next flight.

 Once at the top, Emma always turns around, laughs from her view way up above and then claps “yay!!!” in joy over her triumph.
 The vision realized, the next journey begins.